Links to voting resources and answers to your questions.

 This is very important: SIGN YOUR NAME ON THE BACK OF THE ENVELOPE.
 The Supervisor of Elections has said people failing to sign their envelopes is a main reason for problems with voting by mail, so this is a very simple and effective way to ensure your vote is counted.

-Writing your phone number and email on the envelope is optional, but we recommend you include it so the Supervisor of Elections can quickly contact you if there’s a problem with your signature.
-Otherwise they will contact you via mail.
+Writing your phone number and/or email on the envelope is optional, but we recommend you include it so the Supervisor of Elections can quickly contact you if there’s a problem with your signature.
+Otherwise they will contact you via US mail.

 Ballots for voters who live in the U.S. are mailed 40 days before Election Day, and ballots for overseas voters are mailed 45 days before Election Day.